Kari-Genomics-Lab/BarcodeBERT/README.md

 # Bumblebee

-A pre-trained representation from a transformers model for inference on insect DNA barcoding data.
+A pre-trained representation from a transformers model for inference on insect [DNA barcoding data](https://vault.cs.uwaterloo.ca/s/YojSrfn7n2iLfa9)

 *Note*: If you have been here before, you will note that the code is not a mess anymore.
 Shoutout to Niousha and Monireh.
 We do not need Hugging-Face as the entire architecture was implemented from scratch by them